Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 -	Delivery records store the version number of the lesson as delivered, preserving historical context.
 -	Notes:
 -	Coaches can add notes after delivering a lesson.
-⦁	Notes are stored in the delivery record, tied to the delivery date.
+-	Notes are stored in the delivery record, tied to the delivery date.
-⦁	Data Model:
+-	Data Model:
-⦁	DeliveryRecords table includes: Skill, LessonName, CoachID, CoachName, TeamID, TeamName, DateDelivered, LessonVersion, Notes.
+-	DeliveryRecords table includes: Skill, LessonName, CoachID, CoachName, TeamID, TeamName, DateDelivered, LessonVersion, Notes.

-##Lesson Versioning
+## Lesson Versioning
 -	Version Management:
-⦁	Lesson version number is managed via the lesson builder (static web app).
+-	Lesson version number is managed via the lesson builder (static web app).
-⦁	Senior coaches can:
+-	Senior coaches can:
-⦁	Create a new lesson (sets version to 1)
+-	Create a new lesson (sets version to 1)
-⦁	Edit an existing lesson (opens lesson for editing)
+-	Edit an existing lesson (opens lesson for editing)
-⦁	If any changes are made and saved, the version number increments by 1.
+-	If any changes are made and saved, the version number increments by 1.
-⦁	Version increment can be triggered automatically on save, or manually by the senior coach.
+-	Version increment can be triggered automatically on save, or manually by the senior coach.
-⦁	The lesson builder UI clearly displays the current version number and prompts on save if version will be incremented.
+-	The lesson builder UI clearly displays the current version number and prompts on save if version will be incremented.
-⦁	Delivery Record:
+-	Delivery Record:
-⦁	Each lesson delivery record stores the lesson version number as it was at the time of delivery.
+-	Each lesson delivery record stores the lesson version number as it was at the time of delivery.
-⦁	Change History (Optional):
+-	Change History (Optional):
-⦁	Senior coaches can view a history of changes/versions for each lesson in the lesson builder.
+	Senior coaches can view a history of changes/versions for each lesson in the lesson builder.

-##Lesson Builder Access & Approval
+## Lesson Builder Access & Approval
-⦁	Only senior coaches have access to the lesson builder via the static web app.
+-	Only senior coaches have access to the lesson builder via the static web app.
-⦁	No additional approval process is needed for new or updated lessons.
+-	No additional approval process is needed for new or updated lessons.
-⦁	Lessons created or edited by senior coaches become immediately available in the mobile app (after sync/update).
+-	Lessons created or edited by senior coaches become immediately available in the mobile app (after sync/update).

-##Lesson Versioning & Changelog
+## Lesson Versioning & Changelog
-⦁	Version Management:
+-	Version Management:
-⦁	Lesson version number increments when a senior coach edits a lesson and saves changes.
+-	Lesson version number increments when a senior coach edits a lesson and saves changes.
-⦁	Upon version change, the lesson builder prompts for a changelog note describing the update.
+-	Upon version change, the lesson builder prompts for a changelog note describing the update.
-⦁	The changelog note and timestamp are stored with the lesson record.
+-	The changelog note and timestamp are stored with the lesson record.
-⦁	Previous lesson content is not retained—edits overwrite the existing lesson.
+-	Previous lesson content is not retained—edits overwrite the existing lesson.
-⦁	Delivery Record:
+-	Delivery Record:
-⦁	Each delivery record stores the lesson version number as delivered.
+-	Each delivery record stores the lesson version number as delivered.
-⦁	Change History:
+-	Change History:
-⦁	Senior coaches can view a list of version numbers and changelog notes for each lesson.
+-	Senior coaches can view a list of version numbers and changelog notes for each lesson.

-Messaging (Future Version)
+## Messaging (Future Version)
-⦁	In a future release, senior coaches can send messages to coaches via the app.
+-	In a future release, senior coaches can send messages to coaches via the app.
-⦁	Messaging is initiated from the senior coach web app and delivered to coaches’ mobile app (via push notifications or in-app inbox).
+-	Messaging is initiated from the senior coach web app and delivered to coaches’ mobile app (via push notifications or in-app inbox).
-⦁	Messages may include announcements, updates, or reminders.
+-	Messages may include announcements, updates, or reminders.
-⦁	Senior coaches can target all coaches, selected teams, or individual coaches.
+-	Senior coaches can target all coaches, selected teams, or individual coaches.
-⦁	Coaches receive notifications and have access to a message history in the app.
+-	Coaches receive notifications and have access to a message history in the app.